KhronosGroup/Vulkan-ValidationLayers/BUILD.md

 export LDFLAGS=-fsanitize=address
 ```

+[UBSAN (Undefined Behavior Sanitization)](https://clang.llvm.org/docs/UndefinedBehaviorSanitizer.html) has become a part of our CI process to ensure high quality code.

+For simplicity use `-D VVL_ENABLE_UBSAN=ON` to enable this sanitization method.

 [TSAN (Thread Sanitization)](https://clang.llvm.org/docs/ThreadSanitizer.html) has become a part of our CI process to detect data race bugs.

 ```bash